harryscholes/observable-maps/README.md

     };

     // Create a waiter that waits for the price of BTC to be updated in the price
-    // holder by blocking execution of the thread. let price = ph.next_price("BTC".to_string()).unwrap();
+    // holder, by blocking execution of the thread. let price = ph.next_price("BTC".to_string()).unwrap();
     println!("Received price: {}", price);
     assert_eq!(price, 420);